dshope11/FYS3150/code_examples/low_level/README.md

 | $c_4$ |       |       |                                 | Fetch (independent of above cycles) | Read    |         |       | Execute                       | Write   |          |

-Note that it out-of-order execution entirely hardware based, which is absolutely insane, it's truly a marvel of modern times.
+Note that out-of-order execution entirely hardware based, which is absolutely insane, it's truly a marvel of modern times.

 Expanding the hardware by adding multiple execution units expands the amount of available pipelines thus allowing parallel executions, this is what makes a CPU superscalar.
 In the first stage of superscalar CPUs consisted of separating integer (ALU), float (FLU) and address (AGU) operations.